-Who the heck does still use native ads for real estate?
-Isn’t this a completely obsolete and outdated marketing method?
+Who the heck does use native ads for real estate?
+Isn’t this an obsolete marketing method?

-I clicked on the “article” and this fitness device was explained in a very convincing way.
+I clicked on the “article,” and this fitness device was explained very convincingly.

-Only after 1-2 minutes into the article, I realized that I wasn’t reading a “real” article and thought to myself “wow, well done”.
+Only after 1-2 minutes into the article did I realize that I wasn’t reading a “real” article and thought, “wow, well done.”

-This wasn’t actually an article from the weather website, but a nicely done “editorial” to promote a fitness product, which blended very smoothly on the website.
+This wasn’t an article from the weather website.
+It was a nicely done “editorial” promoting a fitness product blended smoothly on the website.

-I am quite sure that you, too, clicked on native ads in the past and read an intriguing piece of content that turned out to be an editorial ad.
+I am sure you, too, clicked on native ads in the past and read an intriguing piece of content that turned out to be an editorial ad.

 Let me ask you something.